JonathanStauffer/hello-world/README.md

 # hello-world
-Description - this is where the description text resides
+Description - this is where the description text resides.

 In the editor, write a bit about yourself.